Rossstevo/Worde-filter/README.md

 A web application which helps the user play the game Wordle [https://www.powerlanguage.co.uk/wordle/].

-Here's a screen shot of the web application which I intent to solve.
+Here's a screen shot of Wordle.

 ![Screen Shot 2022-01-17 at 10 02 07](https://user-images.githubusercontent.com/85199675/149749037-fa16b912-fb05-4dd3-a50d-3406e3205eb0.png)